bewest/insulaudit/README.markdown

 # TODO
 Now that the basic framework is taking shape, the protocol support needs to be stabilized and the framework needs to continue to gel a bit.
-I need a reliable protocol, but there is a retry bug demonstrated earlier that prevents very clean and repeatable runs.

-  * stabilize runs of both proto.py and hello
-  * expand protocol: ReadHistoryData 205
-  * pyserial in git
   * convert hello to some kind of scan
   * introduce new device flows
   * introduce device profiles/console flows